xpgram/advance-wars/src/00 - Todo List.md

 - [ ] Instant move InfoWindowSystem on FactoryShop menu open.
 - [ ] Force open UnitDetail
 - [ ] Move camera to show base tile between shop menu and detail window?

-- [x] NextOrderableUnit
-  - [ ] Source game has no hold behavior, and won't let you click to next again until the camera has found the cursor (which I think is also hidden, giving the player clear indication when they're allowed to move it).
-  - My camera can be fast, that's fine.
-The player should at least know where the new position is in relation to where the cursor was, though.
-That's the main problem.
-  - I'm gonna need to think about auto-camera-move anyway because watching your opponent on their turn will use it a lot.
-It needs to be a turn step.
-  - A silent camera-move-to-location step would be nice.
-The trick is telling it where to go after it's finished...
-    A neat trick would be to start it, let it finish, regress and move on naturally.
-This kind of bucks the TurnSystem's design principles, though.
-All steps should be recorded.
-    I've wanted a convenient way to move into an animate step but then direct somewhere else for a while now, though.
-This should be the way.
-- [ ] TurnStateSystem multi-step direct
-  Add a way to pass information, specifically a queue of states to move into, to the next turnstate.
-This next turnstate has the responsibility of deciding when and how to use this information.
-It can shift out the first one, ignore it, pass it on or not, insert something new and then pass it, etc.
-  Realistically, I don't think this game will ever use a list of steps; animation states can chain together logically already, and control states, it's not even reasonable to allow the previous state to dictate where this one goes.

 - [ ] Refactor TurnStates to take advantage of queueing:
   - [x] Expand IssueOrderStart to MoveUnit,CommandMenu,Confirm,Animate,Ratify